-As noted in Figure 5 it is beneficial to consider the numerical ranges and the average numerical value for each range.
+It is beneficial to consider the numerical ranges and the average numerical value for each range.
 In addition it is worth testing the data, particularly for pricing sensitivity, by running the exercise with a variety of possible pricing scenarios or indices.

 It is also an idea to identify a set of key performance indicators (KPIs) so that the benchmarking results can be assessed against the KPIs again providing a means of validating the benchmarking data.
+For example published data may identify that the cost to construct a school should not exceed more than \$10,000 per pupil.
+The benchmarking data can be compared against this KPI to see how the proposed project compares to published data.